hackerguy/IBM-ML/README.md

 (2 rows)
 ```

-When you are done querying the churn results table, exit from psql and delete the associated PostgreSQL client pod it is running in by typing '\q' at the psql prompt.
+When you are done querying the churn results table, exit from psql and kill the associated PostgreSQL client pod by typing '\q' at the psql prompt.

 	churndb-# \q